PatrickKyei/exception/_drafts/2022-03-22-how-to-ensure-you-are-constantly-improving.md

 categories: [Influence, Choice]
 tags: [secret, creativity, thinking, life]     # TAG names should always be lowercase
 ---

-## Renew your goals with a daily reminder

 ## Have a goal

-No matter what you want to get better at, you need to have a clear vision of what it is you want to accomplish.
+I cannot emphasize how critical this issue is.
+Whatever it is that you want to improve in, you must have a clear idea of what you want to achieve.

-Once I was in a bookstore and decided to get a unique writing pad.
-I kept looking and didn’t like anything I saw.
-Then I realized that I was looking for a writing pad without knowing what kind I actually wanted.
+I was once in a bookstore and decided to get a one-of-a-kind writing pad.
+I kept looking, but nothing I saw appealed to me.
+Then I realized I was shopping for a writing pad but had no idea what sort I wanted.

-A person with no goals is like a ship with no direction in the sea; it will never reach its destination.
+A person without goals is like a ship at sea without a course; they will never arrive at their destination.

 ## Motivation

-Why do you want what you want?
-The clearer you can answer this question, the more driven you will be to improve your skills and achieve your goals.
+Why do you desire what you desire?
+You will be more motivated to develop your talents and attain your objectives if you can answer this question clearly.
+Your bad day should motivate you to work better days.

 ## Analyze your mistakes

-The world is full of people who want to get better at something.
-But they aren’t doing anything for that.
-Analyzing your mistakes is a shortcut to your goals.
-Don’t overanalyze, though
+There are many people in the world who desire to improve their skills.
+But they're not doing anything about it.
+Analyzing your mistakes will get you closer to your goals.
+But don't overthink it.
+One thing that has helped me is to solicit positive feedback from those close to me on some of the decisions I make.
+It is helpful to conduct a self-evaluation of your life on a regular basis.

 ## Have a success journal

-Seeing your accomplishments (no matter how small) in written form will inspire you and boost your confidence.
+In difficult times and when life seems to move slowly, your past successes will serve as a motivator to keep you focused on your future objectives and keep you from giving up.
+Seeing your successes (however minor) in writing can excite you and increase your confidence.

 ## Find experts

-Would you ask an engineer how to make better pizza?
-Would you ask a car mechanic for advice on investing?
-Sadly, this is what many do: asking advice from non-experts.

-Ask someone who has walked your path and succeeded.
-Surround yourself with people smarter than you.
+You're attempting to sort things out on your own?
+You don't want to talk to a coach, a mentor, or anybody who has the expertise you need to advance?
+You don't have to fail again if someone else has already failed.
+Wherever you have been in life somewhere has been so why struggle?
+Find wonderful individuals from whom you may acquire vital life lessons and who can lead you through the hardest times.

 ## Observe

-Want to become a better basketball player?
-Watch more skilled players play.
-How do they play so good?
-How do they get better?
-Pick up their traits.
+Take some time to research how the great guys you admire made key life decisions.
+What was the consequence of how they approached this situation?
+Pay attention to the little things in life that matter.
+This is how you may avoid making several mistakes and enhance your decision-making skills.

 ## Act

+Above everything, take action!

-You can spend years learning how to fly.
-But if you’ve never flown a plane, you’ll never become a pilot.
+It takes years to learn how to fly.
+However, you will never be a pilot if you have never flown a plane.

-Implement your knowledge
+Apply what you've learned.